sapthesh/AI/ai-prompts/readme.md

-Certainly!
-Here's an example of an AI-related README.md file with detailed prompts:

 # AI Prompts

 This repository contains a collection of AI prompts to inspire and guide your AI-related projects.
 Whether you are working on machine learning, natural language processing, computer vision, or other AI domains, these prompts will help spark your creativity and provide a starting point for your projects.